Glossary

 - Credential Exposure ScoreCES#

-- Credentials tied to a domain observed in licensed stealer-log feeds and public breach combolists, severity-weighted (active stealer sessions outrank old combolist entries) and time-decayed.
-The leading account-takeover precursor; the index behind the free teaser.
+- Credentials tied to a domain — infostealer infections (Hudson Rock) and breach-tied addresses (optional HIBP) — severity-weighted (active stealer sessions outrank old breach entries).
+The leading account-takeover precursor; the exposure index behind the free teaser.

 - IAB Mention IndexIMI#

-- Volume and severity of initial-access-broker listings referencing a client across public-source channels and licensed dark-web feeds.
+- Frequency and pricing of initial-access-broker listings referencing a client across public and low-cost sources (Intelligence X, public Telegram previews, OTX pulses), plus manually-corroborated mentions.
 A near-term, imminent-access signal — brokered access is often the step before a ransomware affiliate buys in.
+Best-effort and public-only today; likely undercounts.

 - Ransomware Proximity ScoreRPS#